ch-ui-dev/ch-ui/apps/docs/src/pages/theme/index.md

 ---
 # `@ch-ui/theme`

+The theme package renders sets of CSS custom properties a.k.a.
+CSS variables, that you can put upstream of a utility system like Tailwind or a web component library like `@ch-ui/elements` (or use on their own of course).

+This package generates tokens using a principled approach that aims to make it easier for platform developers, app developers, and end-users alike to maintain and apply adjustments to an app’s design system tokens.

+## Background

 Design systems often maintain an intentionally limited set of design tokens, such as:

 - specific colors arranged in “palettes”,